The Importance of a Good Transition

 Share Post:

-Transition is a tricky time for all children but it will be especially challenging this year.
 A good transition can mean the difference between floundering and flourishing.
 As such it is crucial to get it right.

 Most research into transition focuses on the move from primary to secondary settings, however thinking about transition is key in all year groups.
 Transition puts enormous demands on to children – socially, linguistically, emotionally, academically and practically.
 Some children will inevitably find transition more difficult than others, however this can be mitigated.
 Whether children are moving between year groups at the same school, or moving to another setting entirely, transition needs to be a top priority.
 So, what can we do to make transition work?